NSF: Unlocking Science’s Frontiers

 What is the NSF?

 The National Science Foundation (NSF) is an independent federal agency created by the United States Congress in 1950.
 It is responsible for promoting and funding scientific research and education across various fields of science and engineering.
-The NSF supports research projects, provides grants to institutions and , and promotes the development of a diverse and well-trained workforce in STEM (science, technology, engineering, and mathematics) fields.
+The NSF supports research projects, provides grants to institutions and individuals, and promotes the development of a diverse and well-trained workforce in STEM (science, technology, engineering, and mathematics) fields.

 How does the NSF fund research?